Back to Posts

 Political Deepfakes and Election Integrity

-As of 2025, 28 states have enacted laws specifically addressing deepfakes used in political communications.
+As of 2025, 28 states enacted laws specifically addressing deepfakes used in political communications.
 These laws generally fall into two categories: disclosure requirements and outright prohibitions.
 Most states have opted for disclosure requirements due to First Amendment concerns, after a federal judge blocked California's prohibition law (AB 2839) in 2024 on constitutional grounds.

 In 2025 alone, 301 deepfake-related bills were introduced across states, with 68 enacted, primarily addressing sexual deepfakes through criminal or civil penalties.
 This represents one of the most active areas of AI legislation at the state level.